LordSmaul/First-Semester-Projects/README.md

  - At my own leisure I also wrote a separate function that populates a .txt file with numbers to make testing the program easier and more randomized

 Program 4: File reading with structures
 - Program creates a pointer array of user-defined structures for students; each student structure contains their name, a generated email, and some test scores.
-The program then generates a letter grade and prints out the information of the students who scored best on each test and the student who scored best overall
+The program then generates a letter grade and prints out the information of the students who scored best on each test and the student who scored best overall.